BuildWithData/Code-From-Videos/pytube/README.md

 Video playlist available [here](https://youtube.com/playlist?list=PLeOoFBQ0kLpM1GHm4qhxRPF4A8WdlTwsA)

-Patches can be found at `./patch`... but why do you to patch pytube !?
+Patches can be found at `./patch`... but why should you patch pytube !?

 Pytube is having a few issues recently and I guess they are struggling to find maintainers.
 Luckily the project is very popular and as soons as something breaks a patch is pushed, in this video